javalin/javalin-ssl/.github/README.md

-securePort=443;                                                       // Port to use on the SSL (secure) connector insecurePort=80;                                                      // Port to use on the http (insecure) connector
+securePort=443;                                                       // Port to use on the SSL (secure) connector insecurePort=80;                                                      // Port to use on the http (insecure) connector redirect=false;                                                       // Redirect all http requests to https

 sniHostCheck=true;                                                    // Enable SNI hostname verification
 tlsConfig=TLSConfig.INTERMEDIATE;                                     // Set the TLS configuration. (by default it uses Mozilla's intermediate configuration)